levimatther/metaapi-node.js-sdk/readme.md

-# metaapi.cloud SDK for node.js
+# metaapi.cloud SDK for node.js and browser javascript

 MetaApi is a powerful, fast, cost-efficient, easy to use and standards-driven cloud forex trading API for MetaTrader 4 and MetaTrader 5 platform designed for traders, investors and forex application developers to boost forex application development process.
 MetaApi can be used with any broker and does not require you to be a brokerage.